 Ring is phasing out email as a method of account verification as a part of two-step verification.
 This article will walk you through the process of changing from email to text message to get a one-time use passcode.

 Two-step verification is a mandatory security feature that helps keep your account secure and helps prevent unauthorised users from gaining access to your Ring account.
 With every new login to your Ring account, you will receive a one-time six-digit verification code via text message to verify your login attempt.
 That one-time verification code must be entered within 10 minutes of the time you request it.
 You must do this for any device that you use to log into your account.
 The one-time verification code helps verify that the person trying to log into your account is actually you.

-Two-Step Verification is required for both account Owners and Shared Users.
-The Two-Step Verification process for Shared Users is the same as for account Owners.
+Two-step verification is required for both account owners and Shared Users.
+The two-step verification process for Shared Users is the same as for account owners.

 - Open the Ring app, tap on the three lines (☰) on the top of the Dashboard

-- Tap Control Center.
+- Tap Control Centre.

 - Tap Account Verification.

 - Then follow the steps in the Ring app to complete the set up